 - Completed Ethics Section in Part B of your proposal.

-Before completing the Ethics Table and Ethics Section in your proposal, we recommend you read the European Commission guidance document: How to complete your Ethics Self-Assessment.
+Before completing the Ethics Table and Ethics Section in your proposal, we recommend you take a look at the following materials:

 Through the Ethics Check, we provide initial input* on your completed Ethics Section with the aim of preparing your for the required ethics appraisal procedure during the evaluation process.